 Each application for entry to ASU West graduate programs must be accompanied by a nonrefundable application fee.
-The fee is \$45 to apply for admission to a degree program and \$15 to apply for nondegree studies.
-A student who pays the \$45 application fee may apply within one year to more than one degree program at ASU West.
+The fee is \$50 to apply for admission to a degree program and \$25 to apply for nondegree studies.

-Students currently enrolled in any ASU West graduate degree program need not pay a fee to change from one program to another.
-Former or present ASU nondegree students applying to a degree program must pay the \$45 application fee.
 ASU West nondegree or degree students who have not been enrolled at ASU West for one or more semesters must apply to reenter the university in their previous degree or nondegree status.
-Reentry applications must be accompanied by a nonrefundable \$15 application fee.
-The reentry fee is waived for students who were enrolled in Graduate Studies within the last two semesters and session (fall, spring, or summer) before the one for which they seek re-entry.
+Reentry applications must be accompanied by a nonrefundable \$25 application fee.